quochung2310/nextcloudAIO/Setup.md

 Create an app password on your gmail account

 Use your gmail username without @ and the app password to authenticate.

+# Fix "Can not login: too many requests"
+Deleting the content of the table "oc_bruteforce_attempts " on nextcloud database.

+DELETE FROM nextcloud.oc_bruteforce_attempts

+You can put a where clause and limit it by IP so that only your login attempts are deleted:

+DELETE FROM nextcloud.oc_bruteforce_attempts WHERE ip ="X.X.X.X";